Country info: Germany (Deutschland)

-- In case passenger can not purchase tickets in advance or it is already late to buy cheap discounted Sparpreis/SparNight tickets, it absolutely doest not mean that he or she needs to overpay for the full fare expensive tickets.
+- In case passenger can not purchase tickets in advance or it is already late to buy cheap discounted Sparpreis/SparNight tickets, it doesn't not mean that he or she needs to overpay for the full standard fare expensive tickets.
 Why so?
-The reason is simple, in many instances passengers can legally trick DB and instead of domestic tickets use discounted international tickets (so called 'Europa-Spezial') while traveling within Germany.
-The thing is that discounted tickets for domestic connection (Sparpreis) usually get sold out much faster than international discounted tickets.
-For example, passenger needs to travel from Berlin to Munich, but all the cheap 29-39-49 EUR Sparpreis tickets are not availble already?
-That is exactly the type of situation when you might try looking at some international ticket like Berlin-Salzburg (via Munich).
-Obviously it sounds strange that passenger purchases ticket till the station which coms later than the one he or she needs, but if such smalltrick gives you a better price & saves money, then why not to take advantage?
+The reason is simple - in many cases passengers can legally trick DB and instead of domestic tickets use discounted international tickets (so called 'Europa-Spezial') while traveling within Germany.
+The nuance is that discounted tickets for domestic connections (Sparpreis) usually get sold out much faster than international discounted tickets.
+For example, passenger needs to travel from Berlin to Munich, but all the cheap 29-39-49 EUR Sparpreis tickets are not available anymore?
+Not a problem, because that is exactly the type of situation when you might try looking at some international ticket like Berlin to Salzburg (via Munich).
+Obviously it sounds strange that passenger purchases ticket till the station which comes later than the one he or she needs, but if such minor and totally legit trick gives you much better price & saves money, then why not to take advantage?

-- For some regular users of DB services it is possible to consider purchase of DB BahnCards (BahnCard 25 & BahnCard 50).
-Rail cards work in very simple manner - passengers purchase fixed price BahnCard and enjoy 25% or 50% discount on all the full fare tickets for the entire year.
-BahnCard 25 costs just 62 euro (2nd class) or 125 euro (1st class), while BahnCard 50 is 255 euro (2nd class) or 515 euro (1st class) + children, students under 27 and senior citizens over 60 pay only half the price for their BahnCard 50.
+- For regular users of DB services it is possible to consider purchase of DB BahnCards (BahnCard 25 & BahnCard 50).
+Rail cards work in very simple way - passengers purchase fixed price BahnCard and enjoy 25% or 50% discount on all the full fare tickets for the entire year.
+BahnCard 25 costs just 62 euro (2nd class) or 125 euro (1st class), while BahnCard 50 will cost you 255 euro (2nd class) or 515 euro (1st class) + children, students (<27 years of old) and senior citizens (> 60) pay only half the price for their BahnCard 50.
 Also since this year DB offered the so-called Trial BahnCards, which are valid for three months and cost only 19/39 euro (BahnCard 25) or 79/159 euro (BahnCard 50).